Gurparkash-Singh/Taqdeer-Alitura/README.md

 - Only allow signups from allowed emails
 - Disable access to the entire website without loging in
 - Move all instances to Production Credentials (twilio, tap, resend and aramex)
+- Make sure emails have a png logo to point to

 # For Critical Error Route
 - A post request should be able to be made to the route with an error message